 The most efficient mechanism to assure confidentiality is the encryption of information.
 Encryption is particularly important when messages must cross trust boundaries; especially over the Internet.
 Note that encryption need not be limited to the content of messages: it is possible to obscure even the existence of messages themselves through encryption and ‘white noise’ generation in the communications channel.

-The specifics of encryption are beyond the scope of this architecture.
+The specifics of encryption are beyond the scope of this Reference Architecture.
 However, we are concerned about how the connection between privacy-related policies and their enforcement is made.

 Service contracts may express confidentiality security policies and the cryptographic mechanisms required (e.g. ciphers, cryptographic protocols).
 Between ownership boundaries, there may also be similar security policies that define requirements for privacy between them.
 Between such boundaries, there may be a Policy Enforcement Point (PEP) for enforcing such requirements which may, for example, automatically encrypt messages as they leave a trust boundary; or perhaps simply ensuring that such messages are suitably encrypted in such a way as to comply with the policy.